Year 2 of Pathways: The Next Step

 For the important work of meeting our children where they are every day and guiding them along their pathways, staff must have support, fortitude and encouragement.

 HEF will fund three renowned professionals to speak to Hopkins staff at the August 25th ‘All-Staff Meeting’.
 Breakout sessions will be offered as well as a keynote, all addressing various aspects of self-care and healthy support.
 HEF wants to help District Leadership show this amazing Hopkins staff that they are valued for their innovation, ingenuity, creativity, and love for our students.
-The three speakers will be
+The speakers will be: (The meeting was held as a virtual event).

 - Dr. Anne Gearity, PhD LICSW, Washburn Center for Children, Adj.
 Prof at UM, on the impact of trauma on children